hackall360/SuperToken/docs/cli.md

 - `--cycles`: Number of BPE→unigram handoff rounds to execute.
 - `--unigram-epochs`: Epochs to run inside each unigram phase.
-- `--warm-start`: Optional path to a JSON manifest containing seeded merge pairs.
+- `--warm-start`: Optional path to a JSON manifest or TikToken bundle containing seeded merge pairs.
 - `--checkpoint-dir`: Directory where per-cycle checkpoints are stored.
 - `--checkpoint-every`: Write the hybrid checkpoint after every N cycles; when omitted or zero only the final state is saved.
 - `--resume-from`: Restore the previous cycle state and merge history before continuing with additional cycles.